citp/privacy-policy-historical/i/in/ins/insurancenewsnet.com.md

 Security

-The security of your personal information is important to us.
+The security of your personally identifiable information is important to us.
 When you enter sensitive information (such as credit card number and/or social security number) on our registration or order forms, we encrypt that information using secure socket layer technology (SSL).

-We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
+We follow generally accepted industry standards to protect the personally identifiable information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

 If you have any questions about security on our Web site, you can email us at: [info@insurancenewsnet.com](mailto:info@insurancenewsnet.com).

 Business Transitions

 In the event InsuranceNewsNet.com goes through a business transition, such as a merger, acquisition by another company, or sale of all or a portion of its assets, your personally identifiable information will likely be among the assets transferred.
-You will be notified via email of any such change in ownership or control of your personal information as well as any choices you may have regarding your personal information.
+You will be notified via email of any such change in ownership or control of your personally identifiable information as well as any choices you may have regarding your personally identifiable information.

-Changes in this Privacy Statement
+Changes in this Privacy Policy

 If we decide to change our privacy policy, we will post those changes to this privacy statement, the page, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.

-We reserve the right to modify this privacy statement at any time, so please review it frequently.
+We reserve the right to modify this privacy policy at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our home page prior to the changes taking effect.

 Contact Us